 Meet Courtney

-In sessions, I show up as myself — warm, direct, curious, playful, and not overly structured.
+In sessions, the space is warm, direct, curious, playful, and not overly structured.
 Sometimes my cat, Jynx, will make an appearance and spend the session snoozing on my shoulder.
-I care about creating a space where you feel safe enough to explore, be honest, laugh, get frustrated, notice patterns, and discover new parts of yourself.
-I value co-exploration and genuine human connection above anything scripted.
+What matters most is creating an environment where you feel safe enough to explore honestly — to laugh, get frustrated, notice patterns, and discover new parts of yourself.
+This work values co-exploration and genuine human connection over anything scripted.

-I pay attention to the emotional current running beneath our conversations—the subtle shifts that matter, the parts of you asking for care, and the patterns that quietly shape your experience.
-I tend to notice links and meanings that others might overlook, and together we make sense of them in ways that feel empowering rather than overwhelming.
+Attention is often drawn to the emotional current running beneath our conversations — the subtle shifts that matter, the parts of you asking for care, and the patterns that quietly shape your experience.
+Together, we make sense of these layers in ways that feel empowering rather than overwhelming, helping insight land in the body rather than stay abstract.

-Clients often leave our work with more self-compassion, more grounded confidence, and a stronger ability to be with difficult emotions or life transitions.
-Many find themselves discovering an inner steadiness — a quiet strength they didn’t know they had.
+Over time, many clients leave therapy with more self-compassion, a grounded sense of confidence, and a growing capacity to be with difficult emotions or life transitions.
+Often, an inner steadiness begins to emerge — a quiet strength that may not have felt accessible before.

 If any part of this feels like what you’ve been longing for, I welcome you to reach out.